What are the challenges that businesses confront with data management, and how can they be addressed?

 Every day, it is estimated that 2.5 quintillion bytes of data are created, and guess what?
 The majority of this data is generated by various types of enterprises.
 As a result, the organization now faces new challenges in terms of obtaining, maintaining, and generating value from data.

 The more data is collected, the more monitoring and validation would be required and the hardest it becomes to manage the full lifecycle of data.

 By effectively managing them, they may gain a better understanding of consumer behavior and market trends, allowing them to make more forceful decisions, enhance processes, improve their marketing campaigns, and optimize products and services.

 Typically dealing with data introduces challenges such as data categorization, raw data processing, data accuracy, and so on arise.

-A skilled data management team equipped with the appropriate tools and technology may assist in controlling and managing the exponential expansion of data created or gathered.
+A skilled team equipped with the appropriate tools and technology may assist in controlling and managing the exponential expansion of data created or gathered.

 The trick is to comprehend the data itself.
 How is it created?
 What is it used for?
 What are its applications?
 How accurate is the data?
 Is a single point in time value more essential than a trend value over time?

 2- Multiple data storages

 This is one of the most significant challenges that businesses confront.
-Large organizations may wind up with tens of business solutions, each with its own data repository, such as databases, CRM, ERP, and so on.
+Enterprises may end up with tens of business solutions, each with its own data repository, such as databases, CRM software, ERP, and so on.

 Having this much data storage poses a significant barrier that must be addressed appropriately in order to evaluate and handle it.

 When data is kept in separate siloed systems, it is difficult to identify and consolidate in a universal data platform to speed up data-driven choices.

 Creating a single source of truth for your data by removing data silos and linking data from consumers, products, and suppliers should be an organization’s top focus.
-This can be achieved by setting up a well defined data management strategy and plan.
+This can be achieved by setting up a well-defined DM strategy and plan.

 3- Data quality